TDCSZ327/TDCSZ327.github.io/_pages/about.md

 Hi, I'm Tianyu.
 I am a master student at [Department of Mathematics, Nanjing University](https://math.nju.edu.cn).
 I have the great honor of being advised by [Prof. Yaoqing Yang](https://sites.google.com/site/yangyaoqingcmu/) at Dartmouth College.

-I am passionate about machine learning and statistical learning.
+I am passionate about mechanistic interpretability and model diagnostics .
 My  current research is focused on

-- developing model/data diagnostics to improve the transparency, robustness and efficiency  of (scientific) machine learning;
+- understanding the mechanisms, dynamics, feature learning and generalization of ML models  from the perspective of random matrix theory, high-dimensional statistics and loss landscape;
-- understanding the dynamics, feature learning and generalization of ML models  from the perspective of random matrix theory, high-dimensional statistics and loss landscape.
+- leveraging  model/data diagnostics and interpretability insights to improve the transparency, robustness and efficiency  of (scientific) machine learning.

 # 📖 Educations